austinberke/austinberke.github.io/about.md

 layout: page
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
-<p>Hello!
-I'm Austin Berke, a proud UCLA Bruin expecting to receive a B.S. in Computer Science in 2019.
-I have been dabbling in technology of all sorts for longer than I can remember (I'm not lying: allegedly, I walked my Kindergarten teacher through sending a file by e-mail when she was stuck) and am always on the prowl for more knowledge.
-Music is my passion, and as a result most of my projects have been music-related – whether that be in the form of the <a href="#">social network I founded in high school</a> or the <a href="#">program I wrote to sync up lights in my room to any given song</a>.
-I hope to further pursue my curiosities over the years to come, documenting my findings here along the way.</p>
+<p>Hi!
+My name is Austin Berke, and I'm a proud UCLA Bruin expecting to graduate in 2019 with a Bachelor's degree in Computer Science.
+I have been dabbling in technology of all sorts for longer than I can remember (allegedly, in Kindergarten I walked my teacher through sending a file by e-mail when she couldn't figure it out) and am always on the prowl for more opportunities to learn.
+Music has always been a passion of mine, and as a result, most of my projects have been music-focused – whether that be in the form of the <a href="#">social network I founded in high school</a> or the <a href="#">program I wrote to sync up lights in my room to any given song</a>.
+I plan to further pursue my curiosities over the years to come, documenting my projects and little bits of insight here along the way.</p>

 <h2>Things I Do</h2>